The-Powder-Toy/tptmp/README.md

 /help <command>         Display information on a command.
 /sync                   Syncs your screen to everyone else in the room.
 /size <width> <height>  Sets the size of the chat window.
 Default is 225 by 150.
+/clear                  Clears all chat history
+/lobby                  Joins you to the lobby
 ```